Physical Therapy — Ph.D.

 Program description

-Designed for the working professional, the Ph.D. in physical therapy resonates with the University's Motto, "To Make Man Whole."
-Physical therapists who are currently treating or teaching will benefit from a modern, evidence-based curriculum aimed at caring for the whole person.
-Face-to-face classes, two evenings a week, facilitate the balance of work and study.
+Designed for the working professional, the Ph.D. in physical therapy resonates with the University's motto, "To make man whole."
+Physical therapists who are currently practicing or teaching will benefit from a modern, evidence-based curriculum focused on caring for the whole person.
+Classes are typically held two evenings a week in a traditional (face-to-face), distance-education (online), or blended format to facilitate the balance of work, family, and study.
+Students may be required to physically come to campus one time during summer quarters of the first and second year for clinical laboratory training and competencies as well as written comprehensive examinations.
 Aligned closely with our core values, this program provides physical therapy graduates with the skills and experience necessary to pursue careers as researchers and educators.

 It is the goal of the program to prepare graduates with: